gerstl/QEMU_SystemC_app/README.md

-Sample ARM application for SystemC-based HW/SW Co-Simulation
+Sample ARM Application for SystemC-based HW/SW Co-Simulation
 ============================================================

 This package contains a (cross-compiled) application example for interaction